Start Your DSLR Film Scanning Setup

 Copy Stand vs Tripod

-- Tripod: Works but harder to fine-tune
+- Tripod: Works, but is harder to fine-tune and keep square

-Cleaning Tools
+Cleaning Tools for Negative Scanning

 - Rocket blower